WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 >> Q5: What kind of support can a specialized supplier provide during development?

-Duckbill check valves are flexible one-way flow components used to prevent backflow of air, gas, or liquid in a wide range of technical and consumer systems.
-Their simple rubber structure, low opening pressure, and strong sealing performance make them ideal for compact and low‑pressure flow control applications.
+Duckbill check valves are flexible, elastomeric one-way flow components used to prevent backflow of air, gas, or liquid in a wide range of technical and consumer systems.
+Their simple rubber construction, low opening pressure, and strong sealing performance make them well suited for compact and lowpressure flow control applications.

 What Is A Duckbill Check Valve?

-A duckbill check valve is a rubber or silicone valve with an outlet shape similar to a duck’s bill that allows forward flow while blocking reverse flow.
-It functions as a slow‑closing check valve without metal springs, relying on the elasticity of the elastomer body to open and close under pressure difference.
+A duckbill check valve is a rubber or silicone valve with an outlet shaped like a duck’s bill, allowing forward flow while blocking reverse flow.
+It functions as a slowclosing, springfree check valve that relies on the elasticity of the elastomer body to open and close under differential pressure.

-– Common alternative names include rubber check valve, rubber duckbill valve, and flexible backpressure valve.
+– Common alternative names: rubber check valve, rubber duckbill valve, flexible backflow preventer

-– Typical uses include drainage systems, sewers, breast pumps, and manual respirators in various industries.
+– Typical uses: drainage systems, sewers, breast pumps, manual respirators, and various industrial applications

 How It Works

-Duckbill check valves operate based on pressure differential across the valve.
-The lips stay closed at rest and open when upstream pressure reaches a defined level.
+Duckbill check valves operate based on the pressure differential across the valve.
+The lips remain closed at rest and open when the upstream pressure exceeds the downstream pressure by a defined cracking pressure.

 1. Forward flow